Truly Multivariate Structured Additive Distributional Regression: Introduction

 Our work is closely related to multivariate conditional transformation models \citep[MCTMs;][]{KleHotBarKne2022}.
 MCTMs model a multivariate response through a Gaussian copula with flexible marginal distributions based on univariate conditional transformation models \citep{HotKneBuh2014}.
 In this way, non-linear effects on all aspects of the marginal distributions as well as on the dependence structure can be captured.
 However, this approach does not easily translate to additive type predictor models but is so far mostly restricted to models with only one covariate and unpenalized effects, while our Bayesian approach easily allows for data-driven smoothness or variable selection through appropriate prior distributions.

-Other notable approaches to multivariate regression modelling include \citet{Pou1999}, who parameterizes a multivariate Gaussian distribution by imposing an autoregressive structure on the covariance matrix, and \citet{BroGilFas2022}, who estimate unrestricted covariate dependent covariance functions and find the nearest positive definite matrix in a post-processing step.
-We employ a computationally attractive modified Cholesky decomposition of the parameters of the Gaussian copula.
-It has been used successfully in multivariate Gaussian regression and MCTMs, and does not impose any assumptions on the structure of the correlation matrix, while enabling a direct relation to independence between specific response components as special cases.
+To model the dependence structure, we employ a computationally attractive modified Cholesky decomposition of the correlation matrix of the Gaussian copula.
+Similar decompositions have been used successfully in multivariate Gaussian regression and MCTMs, as the entries of the correlation matrix can be estimated unrestrictedly, while enabling a direct relation to independence between specific response components as special cases.
+Other notable attempts to covariance modelling include \citet{WuPou2003}, who parameterizes a multivariate Gaussian distribution by imposing an autoregressive structure on the precision matrix, and \citet{BroGilFas2022}, who estimate unrestricted covariate-dependent covariance functions and find the nearest positive definite matrix in a post-processing step.

+Estimation in our complex and high-dimensional model is challenging.
+For this, we propose efficient Bayesian estimation based on a blockwise Gibbs-within Metropolis-Hastings (MH) Markov chain Monte Carlo (MCMC) algorithm.
+The MH-steps employ adaptive iteratively weighted least squares \citep[IWLS;][]{Gam1997} proposal distributions.
+IWLS are constructed from a second order Taylor approximation to the target posterior and therefore adjust to the structure of the posterior distribution automatically.
+This ensures high acceptance rates and therefore efficient sampling.

 Overall, our approach complements alternative methods from the literature and comes with the following four main contributions. (i) Our model is not restricted to two or three dimensional responses. (ii) The marginal distributions can have any parametric forms, thus in particular not requiring joint normality.
-Some margins may be continuous, others discrete and making parametric assumptions can be useful in some applications and facilitate interpretability of results. (iii) Covariates can be used to model any parameter of the joint distribution and are not restricted exclusively to either marginal distributions or the Gaussian copula parameters. (iv) The Bayesian treatment allows for accurate uncertainty quantification for any quantity of interest derived from the joint distribution.
-We showcase these features empirically in our simulations and two real data examples on childhood malnutrition in developing countries and a yet unexplored data set on traffic detection in Berlin, Germany.
+Some margins may be continuous, others discrete and making parametric assumptions can be useful in some applications and facilitate interpretability of results. (iii) Covariates can be used to model any parameter of the joint distribution and are not restricted exclusively to either marginal distributions or the Gaussian copula parameters. (iv) The Bayesian treatment allows for uncertainty quantification for any quantity of interest derived from the joint distribution.